kossmanf/bachelorThesis/generate test training and evaluation data/generate proofs/readme.md

 python generateProofs.py
 ```

+### Required directories
+- `./axioms`: Folder which contains the axiom files which contain the adimen sumo axioms and a conjecture sorted by category.

 ## Output
 The script will output proof results into a structured directory under `./proofs` based on the category of each axiom.
 Each proof attempt is logged in the `proofLog.txt` file.